The wavefunction as a true ensemble: Properties of psi -ensemble theories

 We know from Bell's theorem that any $\psi$-ensemble theory which is locally causal (in Bell's sense) and reproduces the predictions of quantum mechanics must violate Statistical Independence.
 Indeed, that one can reproduce quantum mechanical correlations while respecting local causality provided Statistical Independence is violated is quite possibly the reason why Bell (and others after him) sought other ways to rule out Statistical Independence, notably by arguing that it requires finetuning (discussed below).

 However, one does not need Bell's theorem to see that local and causal $\psi$-ensemble models will violate Statistical Independence.
-We just need to note that if we want states in the hidden variables theory to evolve locally and within the light-cone into detector eigenstates, then we need information about the detector before the prepared state reaches the detector -- otherwise how do we know what state to evolve into?
+We just need to note that if we want states in the hidden variables theory to evolve locally and within the light-cone into detector eigenstates, then we need information about the detector before the prepared state reaches the detector --- otherwise how do we know what state to evolve into?

+For the purposes of this paper, we shall say that a hidden variables theory solves the measurement problem if it respects Bell's local causality and gives rise to detector eigenstates in each single run of an experiment with a probability distribution that agrees (to within measurement accuracy) with that of quantum mechanics.
+There are other ways to look at the measurement problem \mbox{\cite{maudlin1995three}}, but for the purposes of this present paper, this simplified notion that specifically applies to hidden variables theories will suffice.

-To illustrate this point consider the generic setting of an experiment with two detectors (Fig. \ref{fig:locality}).
+To illustrate what solutions to the measurement problem have to do with Statistical Independence, consider the generic setting of an experiment with two detectors (Fig. \ref{fig:locality}).
 The state is prepared at {\bf P} and measured at detectors {\bf D}$_1$ and {\bf D}$_2$.
 One may have in mind for example a single photon that goes through a beam splitter.
 The state does not have to be entangled.
 We want to know how it evolves in the underlying hidden variables theory.

 When the prepared state arrives at {\bf D}$_1$ it needs to know the setting at {\bf D}$_2$.
 Yet, it is clear that if that information wasn't available already at {\bf P}, then it can't have gotten there within the light cone.
 Hence, both detector settings {\bf D}$_1$ and {\bf D}$_2$ must have been either in the initial distribution of hidden variables or the evolution law.
 In either case, Statistical Independence is violated.